UK Announces Film Production Will Resume With Cast & Crew ‘Exempt’ From Quarantine Rules

 On Sunday, July 5, the U.K. government announced its plans to allow film and TV production to resume this summer.
 Regulations will be relaxed for directors, cast, and crew, with guidelines in place to keep the communities around the filming areas safe from coronavirus.

-“The exemption applies to those individuals coming to England specifically to work in film and television productions which qualify as British under one of the government’s cultural tests and co-production treaties,” stated the U.K.’s Culture Secretary Oliver Dowden.
+“The exemption applies to those individuals coming to England specifically to work in film and television productions which qualify as British under one of the government’s cultural tests and co-production treaties,” stated the governmental press release.
 “Any such individuals will be required to remain for 14 days within a ‘bubble’ that includes only their place of accommodation and production location.”

-Dowden also posted a tweet that was accompanied by a photo of a video conference call between himself and the producers of Mission: Impossible 7, which stars American actor and director Tom Cruise, talking about filming beginning shortly at the Warner Bros.
+The U.K.’s Culture Secretary Oliver Dowden also posted a tweet that was accompanied by a photo of a video conference call between himself and the producers of Mission: Impossible 7, which stars American actor and director Tom Cruise, talking about filming beginning shortly at the Warner Bros.
 Studios Leavesden in Hertfordshire.
 The film is now expected to be released on Nov.
 19, 2021.

 FILM NEWS ????